 - When you are asked to identify yourself at schools, employers or any other kind of institutional identification, ask to have an alternative to your Social Security Number.
 Unfortunately, your health insurance carrier often uses your Social Security Number as your identification number.
 Try to change that if you can.

-- Monitor all your bank statements from every credit card every month.
-Check to see if there is anything that you do not recognize and call the credit grantor to verify that it is truly yours.
+- Monitor all your bank and credit card statements every month.
+Check to see if there is anything that you do not recognize and call the bank if you have any questions.

-- Order your credit report at least twice a year.
+- Order your credit report at least once per year, for free, from www.annualcreditreport.com.
 Review it carefully.
 If you see anything that appears fraudulent, immediately put a fraud alert on your accounts.

 - Immediately correct all mistakes on your credit reports in writing.
 Send those letters Return Receipt Requested, and identify the problems item by item with a copy of the credit report back to the credit reporting agency.
 You should hear from them within 30 days.

 - Take your name off all promotional lists.
 Call the three credit reporting agency numbers to opt out of pre-approved offers.

 - Write to the following to get off promotional lists: